 Let’s be honest.
 When I first thought of solo traveling, I didn’t take myself seriously.
 I’m chaotic, and an absolute desaster with planning… How could I possibly manage to travel solo?!
 It might seem scary at first sight.
 Plus, solo travel takes something.
 Courage?
 Madness?
 Both of them.
 But there is something even scarier – not trying and having regrets.
 I guess, I just did let the travel bug take possession of me.

-And that happened when I left France at 22 to study languages and marketing in Germany.
+And that happened when I left France at 22 to study marketing in Germany.
 On my own.
 The expat’ life immediately thrilled me.
 Four crazy years in Germany passed.
 And Europe got too small for me.
 What better than going to the other end of the world, then?
 I had no plan, not a lot of money – some things never change!
 I had only one obsession – traveling Australia on a Working holiday visa … solo.

 I took off from Germany to Brisbane with only two nights booked at a hostel.
 It was in March 2017.
 Two years later, I am still scared of insects and darkness at night, but …

 … I have fallen in love on paradise beaches, in the rainforest, on top of a volcano or lost in Asian mountains.
 I have traveled with strangers and loved it.
 I haved lived like Robinson Crusoe – literally – on a Cambodian island.
 I have slept in the jungle at the sound of a waterfall.
-I have worked in the bush in Australia, away from everything, in the middle of Nature.
-I have taken a lot of planes.
-And I can be in Sydney one day and in Mexico the next one, it doesn’t impress me.
+I have worked in the middle of nowhere, among kangaroos in Australia.
+I have seen crazy things.

 I have also cried.
 I have said bye to people I didn’t want to say bye.
 I have got lost a fair amount of times.
 Sometimes, I don’t know where I belong anymore.
 It is the side effect of being a world wanderer.